JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Identity & Access Control/README.md

 - MFA adds an extra layer of security by requiring users to provide two or more verification factors to access AWS resources.
 Instead of relying solely on a username and password, MFA ensures that even if credentials are compromised, unauthorized access is prevented.
 AWS supports MFA devices such as:
   - Virtual Authenticator Applications
      - Apps like Google Authenticator, Authy, or Microsoft Authenticator.
-     - They generate time-based one-time passwords (TOTP) that refresh every 30 seconds.
+     - They generate time-based one-time passwords (TOTP) that refresh every 30 sexconds.
      - Easy to set up and widely used.
   - Hardware TOTP Tokens
      - Physical devices that generate TOTP codes.